 There are two of them.

-Uh let's say one of them is that he lied to Congress uh about having a third person leak to the media, when indeed Andy McCabe has already said, oh yeah, he authorized me to leak.
+Let's say one of them is that he lied to Congress about having a third person leak to the media.

-Uh who interestingly is also sort of on Trump's enemies list, if you will, virtual enemies list, not an actual one.
+So we've got his number two from the FBI, who interestingly is also sort of on Trump's enemies list, if you will, virtual enemies list, not an actual one.

-But uh McCabe probably will be the witness, because he's already said this, probably the witness that takes down Comey.
+But McCabe probably will be the witness, because he's already said this, probably the witness that takes down Comey.

-Now I kind of like that that it'll be McCabe who takes him down.
+Now, I kind of like that, that it'll be McCabe who takes him down.

 No.

-The other one was uh lying about something.
+The other one was lying about something.

-He seemed like he wasn't sort of on board, might have been more of a Democrat lover than uh what Trump needed at the point.
+Might have been more of a Democrat lover than what Trump needed at the point.

-Now, of course, uh as you expect, the the Democrats are going on TV, the talking heads, and they're saying that uh it's lawfare against Trump's enemies, and that that's that's a bad thing and should never be done, and it's setting a precedent.
+Now, of course, as you expect, the Democrats are going on TV, the talking heads, and they're saying that it's lawfare against Trump's enemies and that's a bad thing and should never be done.

-Uh really is setting a precedent.
+It's setting a precedent.

-I mean, it's the most it's the most obvious thing that's happened in the last several years, but the Democrats have no shame, and they also know that their Democrat base won't really be able to follow this story.
+But the Democrats have no shame and they also know that their Democrat base won't really be able to follow this story.

-They're only gonna get the top line.
+They're only going to get the top line.

-I mean, we've never seen anything like this going after a political person with a bunch of trumped up charges or even real charges that normally would be ignored.
+So if the Democrats go on MSNBC and say, well, nothing like this has ever happened before, I mean, we've never seen anything like this, going after a political person with a bunch of trumped-up charges or even real charges that normally would be ignored.

 What?